tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 author: Kirill Müller and Maëlle Salmon
 description: >
     duckplyr 1.0.0 is on CRAN and part of the tidyverse! duckplyr is a drop-in replacement for dplyr, powered by DuckDB for speed.
+It is the most dplyr-like of dplyr backends.

 photo:
   url: https://www.pexels.com/photo/a-mallard-duck-on-water-6918877/